 1. You hate your teachers.
 For shame, friends!
 Try looking at things their way.
 Take your English teacher, for instance.
-Here's a man who is one of the world's authorities on Robert Browning, yet he wears \$30 tweeds and a pre-war necktie while his brother Sam, a high school discount, earns 70 thou a year in aluminum siding.
+Here's a man who is one of the world's authorities on Robert Browning, yet he wears \$30 tweeds and a pre-war necktie while his brother Sam, a high school dropout, earns 70 thou a year in aluminum siding.
 Is it so hard to understand why he writes "F" on top of your themes and "Eeeyich!" in the margin?
-Instead of hating him, should you not admire his dedication to scholarship, his disdain for the blandishments of commerce?
+Instead of hating him, should you not admire his dedication to scholarship, his diadain for the blandishments of commerce?
+Of course his disdain for the blandishments of commerce?
 Of course you should.
 You may flunk, but Pippa passes.
 2. You hate your courses.
-You say, for example, that you don't see the use of studying Macbeth when you are majoring in veterinary medicine.
+You say, for example, that you don't see the use of studying Macbeth when you are you don't see the use of studying Macbeth when you are majoring in veterinary medicine.
 You're wrong, friends.
 Believe me, some day when you are running a busy kennel, you'll be mighty glad you learned "Out, damned Spot!"
 3. You hate your room-mates.
 This is, unquestionably, a big problem-in fact, the second biggest problem on American campuses.
 (The first biggest, of course, is on which side of your mortar board do you dangle the tassel at Commencement?)
 But there is an answer to the roommate problem: keep changing room-mates.
+The optimum at Commencement?)
+But there is an answer to the roommate problem: keep changing room-mates.
 The optimum interval, I have found, is every four hours.
 4. You have no time to study.
 Friends, I'm glad to report there is a simple way to find extra time in your busy schedule.
-All you have to do is buy some Personna Super Stainless Steel Blades.
+All you have to do is buy some Personna Super Staipless Steel Blades.
 Then you won't be wasting precious hours hacking away with inferior blades, mangling your face again and again in a tedious, feckless effort to winnow your whiskers.
 Personna shaves you quickly and slickly, easily and breezily, hacklessly, scrapelessly, tuglessly, nicklessly, scratchlessly, matchlessly.
 Furthermore, Personna Blades last and last.
 Moreover, they are available both in double-edge and Injector style.
+And, as if this able both in double-edge and Injector style.
 And, as if this weren't enough, Personna is now offering you a chance to grab a fistful of \$100 bills.
 The Personna Super Stainless Steel Sweepstakes is off and running!
 You can win \$10,000 and even more.
 Get over to your Personna dealer for details and an entry blank.
 Don't just stand there!
 5. You have no place to study.
-This is a thorny one, I'll admit, what with the library so jammed and the dorms so But with a little ingenuity you can st deserted spot-like the ticket office of the lacrosse team.
+This is a thorny one, I'll admit, what with the library so jammed and the dorms so noisy.
+But with a little ingenuity, you can still find a quiet, deserted spot-like the ticket office of the lacrosse team.
 Or a testimonial dinner for the dean.
-Or the nearest recruiting station.
+Or the nearest re-